bendavismines/devOpsWorkshop/README.md

 1. On the branch you created earlier, change a value in the WeatherForecastController, change your test back to passing and push it up
 1. Merge the Pull Request into master when the PR has passed
 1. View the updated application on your dev server and your production server

+## Clean Up
+1. In Azure Portal view all resource groups
+1. Find the resource group you created for this workshop and delete it.
+    > When you delete a resource group all related resources will be deleted with the resource group.

 ## Extra Credit